foldda/rda/README.md

 Recursive Delimited Array (RDA) is a plain-text data format for encoding structured data as text strings.
 It's a delimiter-based encoding, similar to CSV, which is more robust and simpler to implement compared to the tag-based, schema-dependent XML and JSON.

 An RDA string consists two substring sections: a "header" followed by a "payload".
 The header contains the definition of the string's encoding chars, and the payload contains the data elements encoded using these encoding chars.
-Using the encoding chars obtained from the header, a parser program can parse the string's data content in the payload dynamically, without any preset configuration.
+Using the encoding chars obtained from the header, a parser program can parse the string's data content in the payload dynamically.

-Compared to CSV, which must have a fixed, predefined delimiter, and is limited for encoding 2-dimensional data, an RDA string is capable to store complex structured data into _a multidimensional space_ that it provides, because it allows defining multiple delimiters in its header.
+Compared to CSV, an RDA string is capable to encode and store complex structured data into _a multidimensional space_ it provides, using multiple delimiters defined in its header, rather than being limited for only encoding 2-dimensional data using a fixed, predefined delimiter like the CSV.

 ## RDA Examples